 There is a small risk of damage to the lung, which could cause air to leak into the space around the lung.
-This usually needs no specific treatment but could require admission to hospital.
-We might also need to insert a small tube through the skin into this collection of air to remove it.

-There is also a small risk that the needle we use to drain fluid makes a hole in (punctures) another organ, such as the spleen or liver.
+This usually requires no specific treatment but could require admission to hospital and may need a small tube to be inserted through the skin into this collection of air in order to drain it.
+There is also a small risk that the needle used to drain fluid punctures (creates a hole) in another organ, such as the spleen or liver.
 This is exceptionally rare and does not usually cause any harm.